RieProject/RieCollabChamber/README.md

 # RieCollabChamber

 This repository is built for anyone who want to contributing to this bot.
+You can free make a pull request if you want.
 Before contributing, please read the guide below:

 ## Translating